Introduction:

 8. Security by design

-Fever external connection and smaller attack surface.
+Fewer external connection and smaller attack surface.
 You can control updates higher wall rules and device access.

 Understanding the work flow makes building easier